RPVT Exam 2023: Registration, Eligibility, Syllabus, Pattern, Admit Card

 - Self attested copy of Aadhaar card or a valid photo id

-RPVT Answer Key 2020 - RAJUVAS has released the revised answer key of RPVT 2020 on the university website.
-Candidates can cross-check their answers and estimate their probable scores with the help of the RPVT 2020 answer key.
+RPVT Answer Key 2023 - After the successful completion of the exam, RAJUVAS releases the answer key of RPVT 2023 on the university website.
+Candidates can cross-check their answers and estimate their probable scores with the help of the RPVT 2023 answer key.

-- The answer key will be available in the form of pdfs that have to be downloaded
+- The answer key is available in the form of PDFs that have to be downloaded

-- Answer key will be announced for all paper codes.
+- The answer key has been announced for all paper codes.

 - Candidates must download the pdf and check for their paper code to estimate their scores.

-In case candidates have any grievance against the RPVT 2020 answer key, they can challenge the official answer key by emailing the same with supporting document within the specified time.
+In case candidates have any grievances against the RPVT 2023 answer key, they can challenge the official answer key by emailing the same with supporting documentation within the specified time.

-- The authorities have released the OMR sheets for RPVT 2020 on October 3.
+- The authorities will also release the OMR sheets for RPVT 2023.